BillClintonAglomasa/code_practice/SE/Python/Learn_Python_Hardway/Part_2/README.md

 26. ex44b.py
 This file implements inheritance where a child class overrides a function call in a parent class because it has it's own implementation.

+27. ex44c.py
+This file implements inheritance by explicitly calling the super keyword in a child class to call a function in the parent class.